 3) Places where there is no church

 We have partnerships in certain places in North Africa and the Horn of Africa where there is no church.
 We offer financial and prayer support for families who are seeking to live their lives out there and show God’s love to those around them.

-Alongside all this we have a huge heart for Brighton, supporting organisations such as Brighton and Hove City Mission, Off the Fence (working with the homeless) and Harbour Counselling (pregnancy counselling).
+Alongside all this we have a huge heart for Brighton, supporting organisations such as Brighton and Hove City Mission and Off the Fence (working with the homeless).
 And of course, we have our Thrive internship programme, made up of those who have given a year of their lives to serve the church and the city as missionaries in Brighton and Hove.